-The performance indicators consist of key indicators of efficiency and effectiveness.
+The performance indicators consist of key indicators of effectiveness and efficiency.

 Summary of my Role

 As required by the Financial Administration and Audit Act 1985, I have independently audited the performance indicators to express an opinion on them.
 This was done by looking at a sample of the evidence.